 - a free one-level upgrade on Avis car rentals for Points Club and Points Club Plus members

-Qantas is also promising "exclusive member-only offers" such as "regular flight promotions, redemption deals, discounts and bonus point offers."
+Separate to Double Status Credits deals, Qantas also promises "exclusive member-only offers" such as "regular flight promotions, redemption deals, discounts and bonus point offers."